Resources

 # Set the description as a block

-This is the more customizable method where you have access to the model
+This is the more customizable method where you have access to the model, view, user (the current user), and params objects.

 # Using a computed title